Login

 Exam Rules

-20% of the assessment will be based on a 2-pages paper (at most 8000 characters), produced by a group of 8-9 students (16 groups) where the team membership is pre-assigned by the Professor.
+20% of the assessment will be based on a 2-pages paper (at most 8000 characters), produced by a group of 10 students (15 groups) where the team membership is pre-assigned by the Professor.
 Students will choose a current global or local relevant issue on their own and will discuss it with a perspective they found in Sandel’s book, by explicitly quoting at the beginning one passage (no more than 3 lines) of the book.
-The discussion could be used to confute or reinforce a point made by Prof. Sandel with the help of the new issue selected by the group.
-The paper has to be turned in by no later than May 15, 2023 with all 8-9 signatures in it, otherwise points assigned will be 0 to all of the 8-9 students.
+The discussion will be used to both confute and reinforce a point made by Prof. Sandel with the help of the new issue selected by the group.

 40% of the assessment will be based on a mid-term written exam in mid-semester.